code-with-amitk/Code-examples/Threads_Processes_IPC/Threads/README.md

 <img src=./userspace_kernelspace_threads.PNG width=500 />

 <a name=us></a>
-### User Space Threads
+### User Space/Green Threads
 - Kernel is not aware about UST.
 Kernel see it as ordinary, single-threaded process.
 - Each process will need its own **[Thread Table](#tt)**(to keep track of threads in process).
 - **Advantages**
   - *1.* [Context switch](/Threads_Processes_IPC/Terms/#cos) between threads is done in user space, no call into kernel space or call trap().